cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 ```

 !!! tip "URL to the latest artifacts"
-    It is possible to refer to the latest artifacts directly (artifacts of the latests **successful** build).
+    It is possible to refer to the latest artifacts directly (artifacts of the latest **successful** build).
     Use the following link format to download the latest artifact of a particular task:

     ```yaml